 If the subscription gets canceled due to any other reason, the subscription_canceled event will not hold the reason for cancellation.

 You can configure Chargebee's default subscription cancellation settings by navigating to: Settings > Configure Chargebee > Subscription Cancellation

 The below table explains the various options available for each setting.

 |When a subscription has to be canceled

-Cancel at end of term: Waits till the end of the term and then cancels (changes the subscription status to non-renewing).
+Cancel at end of term: Waits until the next renewal date and then cancels (changes the subscription status to non-renewing).

 Cancel on a specific date: Waits till the scheduled date and then cancels.
 You can set the precise date and time of cancellation.